 If you know anything about Canadian history you know the Canadian Pacific Railway company played a role in shaping it.
-Marc H. Choko’s Canadian Pacific: Creating a Brand Building a Nation tells the story based on CP’s publicity output—their marketing and graphic design in particular.
-It’s a unique take on telling a brand story while educating readers on how public and private interests can align for the greater good.
+Marc H. Choko’s Canadian Pacific: Creating a Brand, Building a Nation tells the story based on CP’s publicity output—their marketing and graphic design in particular.
+It’s a unique take on telling a brand story.
+It also educates readers on how public and private interests can align for the greater good.
 In this case, forming a unified Canada.

 Oh, and if the railway didn’t happen out west then the United States would have annexed BC—the history of the Pacific Northwest (up until 1846 this was Alaska-California under the control of British North America) was interesting in particular as the motivation for keeping British Columbia under British control was for two reasons: 1) it seemed like a shorter route to Asia and 2) gold rush.
 Those were the only reasons because everyone out east thought the west was worthless.

 CP had an uphill battle because this opinion was so prevalent.
 So the company advertised.
 They convinced their workers to talk up the west whenever they returned home to their families and communities, they brought in influencers (sorry, travel journalists) and gifted them all-inclusive luxury vacations so they would return to Europe and share their adventures.
 They built stunning hotels and created a steamship line to lure wealthy travellers across the sea and continent.
 And over time they even created mid-range accommodation so the new middle class could come too.